The Best Backdrops for Food & Product Photography: Compare 5 Top Brands

 What size photography backdrop do I need?

 Size matters.
 Especially when shooting food.
 A rectangle is ideal.
 24 x 36" at a minimum.
-Some backdrops are small squares and that doesn't give you the space you need to create a table setting shot or enough room to create a smart layout.
 For social media posts, whether it's for Pinterest, a magazine layout, or for an Instagram story, using a rectangle backdrop for the ratio makes your job a whole lot easier from the get-go.
+For those without a lot of space, smaller portable backdrops are always an option: 24 x 24" is a common option and one offered by Best Ever Backdrops.
+Replica Surface offers one at 23 x 23".
+Soularty offers 3 sizes: 50 cm, 60, cm, and 70 cm.

 Should I create my own photography backdrops?